Yaronglp/yaron-gpt/README.md

-# OpenAI different API capabilities (WIP)
+# OpenAI different API capabilities
-This project was built to play a little bit with OpenAI capabilities.
+This project was built to play a little bit with OpenAI API capabilities.

 &nbsp;
 ## Getting Started